Your top questions about churn answered

 Churn tools include:

-Churn analytics - Software that integrates into a company’s CRM or support software to measure churn, as well as the customer’s behavior leading up to it.
+Churn analytics - Software that integrates into a company’s CRM or support software to measure churn, as well as the customer’s behaviour leading up to it.

 Subscription metrics - Software that takes existing payments data in your business to calculate a range of desirable reporting metrics.

-Involuntary churn reducers - Software that identifies when payments fail and take steps to help solve the problem and prevent involuntary churn.
+Involuntary churn reducers - Software that identifies when payments fail and takes steps to help solve the problem and prevent involuntary churn.

 Messaging software - Tools that allow your customers to reach out via live chat for instant support or even provide automated prompts at the right time and place to educate or guide customers towards success.